mthodawu/christ-in-song-web/README.md

-# HymnVerse Navigator
+# Christ in Song Web

 ## Overview
-HymnVerse Navigator is a web application designed to help users navigate and interact with hymn verses in multiple languages.
+Christ in Song Web is a web application designed to help users navigate and interact with hymn verses in multiple languages.
 It provides an intuitive interface for viewing, editing, and managing hymn translations.

 ## Features
 - Multi-language hymn verse display